Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/step2.md

 The `whatsapp` color can be used by adding an attribute called `color` with a value `whatsapp` to any Ionic component.

 To begin with, we can start by implementing the `ChatsView` and apply our newly defined theme into it.
-This view will contain a list representing all the available chats in the component's data-ser:
+This view will contain a list representing all the available chats in the component's data-set:

 [{]: <helper> (diffStep 2.12)